overfrenzy/DiscordBot/README.md

 # DiscordBot
-Bot for a discord server
+Bot for a discord server for moderating, including ticket system for members to staff communication